 The training was funded by the UK’s Foreign Commonwealth and Development Office, delivered in partnership with the British Council, Sudan and led by consultants James Gavin and Derek Ivens.

 About: Helen is an experienced trainer, consultant and project manager with a background in programme making and management.
-She is the Director of Thomson Foundation’s Sudan programme.
+She is a strategic advisor for Thomson Foundation’s Sudan programmes.